 ¼ cup minced fresh cilantro

-2 tablespoons minced jarred jalapeño
+Two tablespoons minced jarred jalapeño

-2 avocados, halved, pitted, and cut into ½ inch pieces
+Two avocados, halved, pitted, and cut into ½ inch pieces

 Directions

-- Process 2 cups broth and hominy in blender until smooth, about 1 minute; transfer to slow cooker
+- Process 2 cups broth and hominy in a blender until smooth, about 1 minute; transfer to slow cooker

-Related: Plant Based Recipes From America’s Test Kitchen
+Related: Plant-Based Recipes From America’s Test Kitchen

 Garlicky Spaghetti with Basil & Broiled Tomatoes (Vegetarian)